Active Inference and Behavior Trees for Reactive Action Planning and Execution in Robotics: Active Inference and BTs for Reactive Action Planning and Execution

+In other words, we define $\bm B_{a^{(f_j,\cdot)}_\tau}$ as a square matrix encoding the post-conditions of action $a^{(f_j,\cdot)}_\tau$.
+The prior preferences over observations (or states) need to be encoded, {for each factor,} in $\bm C^{(f_j)} \in \mathbb{R}^{m^{(f_j)}}$, with $\mathcal{C} = \big\{\bm C^{(f_j)}|j\in\mathcal{J}\big\}$.} The higher the value of a preference, the more preferred a particular state is, and vice-versa.
+Priors are formed according to specific desires and they will be used to interface active inference and BTs.
+Finally, one has also to define the vector encoding the initial belief about the probability distribution of the states, that is {$\bm D^{(f_j)} \in \mathbb{R}^{m^{(f_j)}}$.
+This vector is normalized, and when no prior information is available, each entry will be $1/m^{(f_j)}$.} In this work, we assume the model parameters such as likelihood and transition matrices to be known.
+However, one could use the free-energy minimization to learn them \cite{friston2016AILearning}.

-In other words, we define $\bm B_{a_i}$ as a square matrix encoding the post-conditions of action $a_i$. \begin{example} \textit{Consider a mobile manipulator in a retail environment.
-The first skill that we provide to the robot is the ability to navigate to a specified goal location such as} \texttt{moveTo(goal)}.
+\begin{example} \textit{Consider a mobile manipulator in a retail environment. {We want the robot to be able to decide when to navigate to a certain goal location.
+To achieve so we need one state factor ${s^{(loc)}}$, one observation ${o^{(loc)}}$, and one symbolic action $a^{(loc,1)} = $ \texttt{moveTo(goal)}.
+The robot can also decide not to do anything, so $a^{(loc,2)} = $ \texttt{idle}}.}

-\textit{During an execution, the current position in space of the robot $\subset \mathcal{X}$, the robot is given an observation $o_g$ which indicates simply if the} \texttt{goal} \textit{has been reached or not.
-The agent is then constantly building a probabilistic belief $s_g$ encoding the chances of being at the} \texttt{goal}. \textit{In case the robot has not yet reached the goal, a possible configuration at time $t$ is the following:}
+\textit{The current position in space of the robot {is a continuous value $ x\in \mathcal{X}$}.
+However, during execution the robot is given an observation ${o^{(loc)}}$ which indicates simply if the} \texttt{goal} \textit{has been reached or not.
+In this case $\bm A^{(loc)} = I_2$.
+The agent is then constantly building a probabilistic belief ${s^{(loc)}}$ encoding the chances of being at the} \texttt{goal}. \textit{In case the robot has not yet reached the goal, a possible configuration at time $\tau$ is the following:}

-\end{example} The transition matrix $\bm B_g$ encodes the probability of reaching a goal location through the action \texttt{moveTo(goal)}, which might fail with a certain probability.
+{The preference over a state to be reached is given through $\bm C^{(loc)}$.
+A robot wanting to reach a location will have, for instance, a preference $\bm C^{(loc)} = [1, 0]^\top$.} \end{example} The transition matrix {$\bm B_{moveTo}$} encodes the probability of reaching a goal location through the action \texttt{moveTo(goal)}, which might fail with a certain probability.
 We also encode an \texttt{Idle} action, which does not modify any state, but it provides information on the outcome of the action selection process as we will see in the next subsections.
+In this simple case, the world state is just a single state factor ${s^{(loc)}}$.
+On the other hand, in later more complicated examples, the world state will contain all the different aspects of the world, for which a probabilistic representation of their value is built and updated.